Luis Arráez

+Luis Sangel Arráez (born April 9, 1997) is a Venezuelan professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins, Miami Marlins, and San Diego Padres.
+Arráez represents the Venezuelan national team in international competitions.
+He is nicknamed "La Regadera" (Spanish for "The Sprinkler").

-Luis Sangel Arráez (born April 9, 1997) is a Venezuelan professional baseball second baseman for the Miami Marlins of Major League Baseball (MLB).
-Arráez signed with the Minnesota Twins as an international free agent in 2013, and made his MLB debut with them in 2019.
-In 2022, Arráez was an All-Star and won the American League batting title and a Silver Slugger Award.
-In the 2022–2023 offseason, the Twins traded him to the Marlins.
+Arráez signed with the Twins as an international free agent in 2013 and made his MLB debut with them in 2019.
+He is a three-time All-Star and a two-time Silver Slugger Award winner.
+He became the first Marlins player to hit for the cycle in 2023.

-Career
+Known for his ability to put the ball in play and not striking out, Arráez is considered one of the best contact hitters of his generation.
+From 2022 to 2024, Arráez became the first player in MLB history to win three consecutive batting titles with three different teams.
+In doing so, he spoiled two Triple Crown pursuits (Aaron Judge in 2022 and Shohei Ohtani in 2024).
+He was also the second player in the modern era to win a batting title in each league and the first to do so in consecutive years.

+Professional career

 Minor leagues

 Arráez signed with the Minnesota Twins as an international free agent in November 2013.
 He made his professional debut in 2014 with the Dominican Summer League Twins, hitting .348/.433/.400 with 15 RBIs.
 He played for the GCL Twins in 2015, hitting .306/.377/.388 with 19 RBIs, and was an FCL post-season All Star, and an MiLB.com Organization All-Star.
 In 2016, he played for the Cedar Rapids Kernels, hitting .347(2nd in the Midwest League)/.386/.444 with 67 runs (8th), 31 doubles (9th), 3 home runs and 66 RBIs, and was a Midwest League mid-season and post-season All Star, and an MiLB.com Organization All-Star.

-Arráez played in only three games for the Fort Myers Miracle in 2017 due to a torn ACL.
+Arráez played in only three games for the Fort Myers Miracle in 2017 due to a torn anterior cruciate ligament.
 He returned from the injury in 2018, playing for Fort Myers and the Chattanooga Lookouts, hitting a combined .310/.361/.397 with 3 home runs and 36 RBIs.
 The Twins added him to their 40-man roster after the 2018 season.

 Arráez opened the 2019 season with the Pensacola Blue Wahoos, hitting .342/.415/.397 with 14 RBIs in 38 games.
 He was promoted to the Rochester Red Wings on May 14, 2019.